South West Music Therapy Appeal

 Your support will make a positive difference to older people living with dementia and to their families.

-We are raising money to fund music therapy hours in the following Care Homes:
+Raising money to fund music therapy hours in the following South West care homes:

 Brockworth House (Gloucestershire);

 Fitzwarren House, Swindon (Wilts);

 Horfield Lodge, Bristol;

 Here's how your donation could make a difference:

 £30 could pay for an individual music therapy session, giving someone the opportunity to express their feelings.

 £45 could pay for a group music therapy session allowing people to interact and enjoy a shared experience.